d33znu75/d33znu75.github.io/_posts/2024-10-20-inception.md

 ![](../images/odyssey/12.png)

-This is the Python script I created to decrypt the traffic.
+This is the Python script I created to decrypt the traffic based on the script that encrypted them.

 ```py
 from cryptography.hazmat.primitives.ciphers import Cipher, algorithms, modes